-The scale and pace of new development will be dependent upon sufficient capacity being available in the existing infrastructure networks to meet the demands of new development.
-Where this cannot be demonstrated, permission for new development will only be granted where additional capacity can be released through better management of existing infrastructure, through the provision of new infrastructure, or in the case of transport infrastructure, where it can be demonstrated through the use of a Transport Statement or Transport Assessments that the residual cumulative impacts of the development will not be severe.
+The scale and pace of new development will be dependent on sufficient capacity being available in existing infrastructure to meet the demands of new development.
+Where this cannot be demonstrated permission for new development will only be granted where additional capacity can be released through better management of existing infrastructure, or through the provision of new infrastructure.

 Developer contributions may be sought to fund new infrastructure and a programme of delivery will be agreed before development can take place.
-Contributions must be necessary to make the development acceptable in planning terms and ensure the viability of development is maintained.
+Contributions must be necessary and ensure the viability of development is maintained.